+'''

-PIN $\PIN \{\ldots\}$
+PIN \PIN \{..\}

+'''

 A keyword can either be a reserved keyword (also called hard keyword) or a context-sensitive keyword (also called soft keyword).
 The hard keywords have fixed meaning, and must be understood by any parser of ALF.
 The soft keywords may be understood only by specific applications.
-For example, a parser for a timing analysis application can ignore objects which contain power related information described using soft keywords.
+For example, a parser for a timing analysis application can ignore objects that contain power related information described using soft keywords.